google/mtail/docs/Programming-Guide.md

 usage under control and speeding up labelset search time (by reducing the search space!)

+Alternatively, the statement `del connection_time[$pid] after 72h` would do the same, but only if `connection_time$pid]` is not changed for 72 hours.
+This form is more convenient when the connection close event is lossy or difficult to determine.

 ## Computing moving averages

 `mtail` deliberately does not implement complex mathematical functions.
 It